 Ensure you buy more pillowcases than sheets, as pillowcases tend to wear a lot faster than bedsheets.
 Also, iron them often to give them a crisp look.
 Depending on your climate, ensure you change pillowcases as often as twice a week or even more.

-How to Store Your Linens
+How to Store Your White Linens

 At all times, it helps to have at least three sets of sheets for one bed.
-Keep one on the bed, another in your storage and the last one in your laundry.
+Keep one on the bed, another in your storage, and the last one in your laundry.
 Ensure you use them for an even amount of time so that one doesn’t wear out before the others.
 Change your sheets at least once a week or more, depending on your climate (more for warmer climates and less for cool climates).

-General Tips to Follow for Linen Care
+Other General Laundry Tips For Linen Care Include:

 Other general tips for linen care include: